 Glue the Paper Onto the Sticks

-To complete the fan, use your adhesive glue to glue each cutout onto either side of the fan frame, right sides facing out.
+- To complete the fan, use your adhesive tape to glue each cutout onto either side of the fan frame, right sides facing out.

-Note: Using school glue or another type of liquid glue may warp the paper.
-Paper-specific adhesive is the better way to go.Continue to 7 of 10 below.
+Using school glue or another type of liquid glue may warp the paper.
+Paper-specific adhesive tape is the better way to go.

 For the Circle Fan, First Trace a Bowl

 - Start by placing the patterned paper on the table with the wrong side down.

 Cut Out the Circles

-Cut the circles out of the paper.
-Or, for an interesting look, use your serrated scissors to cut out the circles, making a wavy-edge.Continue to 9 of 10 below.
+For a customized look, use your serrated scissors to cut out the circles, making a wavy-edge.

 Tape the Sticks

-For a smaller fan, take one stick and wrap the bottom (handle) in colored washi tape to cover 2/3 of the stick.
+- For a smaller fan, take one stick and wrap the bottom (handle) in colored washi tape to cover 2/3 of the stick.

-Note: If you don't have washi tape, you can dip the ends of your sticks into the paint.
+If you don't have washi tape, you can dip the ends of your sticks into acrylic craft paint.
 Just make sure they are completely dry before assembling the fan.